 Section 58 states that to terminate employment an employee must give the employer a written notice of termination of at least one week if the employee has been employed between three months to two years, or at least two weeks if the employee has been employed for longer than two years.
-The approximately two-thirds of employees who are not part of a labour union enjoy an array of minimum employment protections, as well as a few legal duties, in employment standards legislation.
 This short written notice of quitting is not onerous for most employees, yet many still quit on shorter notice, including no notice when they choose to never return to work.

 Even then, section 58 notice is not required if:

 - there is an established practice in the industry to give less quitting notice;

 - the employee is quitting for personal health or safety reasons;

 - the job has become impossible for the employee to perform due to causes beyond the employee’s control;

 - the employee is temporarily laid off or does not have work due to a strike or lockout at the job site; or